 It is important to recognize that being clear or a carrier are both clinically normal conditions.
 If you want a puppy and have no intention of breeding then a puppy that is either clear or a carrier will be equally acceptable.

-Listed below are the DNA genetic tests we currently do on each of our breeding sire and bitches:
+Listed below are the Labrador Retriever Essential Panel of DNA genetic tests we currently do on each of our breeding sire and bitches:

 ‘Carrier’ is the term given to an individual (of any species) that carries a single copy of a